 York Disability Tennis Network is a not for profit organisation, formed in April 2014 with help from the Tennis Foundation and City of York Council.
 It provides specialist disability sessions for those who wish to play socially or compete within disability specific tournaments.
 This includes Blind Tennis, Deaf Tennis, Learning Disability Tennis (in conjunction with Special Olympics City Of York SOCOY) and Wheelchair Tennis at a number of venues around York.

-We currently run sessions at David Lloyd, Wigginton Tennis Club, Old Earswick and York University.
+We currently run sessions at David Lloyd, Wigginton Tennis Club and Strensall Tennis Club.
 If you would like something organising near you in the North Yorkshire Area please contact us and we will do our utmost to meet your requirements.

 Katie really admires the work that YDTN are doing.
 “York Disability Tennis Network is doing an amazing job and I want to help spread the message that tennis is for everyone.
 So whether people are looking to have fun or want to compete at the highest level, York Disability Tennis Network supports them to do just that.
 It’s an incredible community to be part of and I’m delighted to be a patron for such a brilliant cause.”